-March 31, 2017 December 31, 2016 Carrying Amount Estimated Fair Value Carrying Amount Estimated Fair Value Level (in the usar nds) Assets: Loans receivable subject to credit risk \$ 41,439 \$ 41,282 \$ 43,623 \$ 43,621 3 SBA 7(a) loans receivable, subject to secured borrowings 27,854 28,300 29,524 29,976 3 Other loans receivable 1,352 1,304 2,593 2,550 3 Liabilities: Mortgages payable 503,698 499,149 530,793 516,892 3 Junior subordinated notes 25,074 25,458 25,055 25,173 3 general, quoted market prices from active markets for the identical financial instrument (Level 1 inputs), if available, should be used to value a financial instrument.
+March 31, 2017 Decembe Carrying Amount Estimated Fair Value Carrying Amount Estimated Fair Value Level (in thousands) Assets: Loans receivable subject to credit risk \$ 41,439 \$ 41,282 \$ 43,623 \$ 43,621 3 SBA 7(a) loans receivable, subject to secured borrowings 27,854 28,300 29,524 29,976 3 Other loans receivable 1,352 1,304 2,593 2,550 3 Liabilities: Mortgages payable 503,698 499,149 530,793 516,892 3 Junior subordinated notes 25,074 25,458 25,055 25,173 3

+Management's estimation of the fair value of our financial instruments other than our interest rate swaps is based on a Level 3 valuation in the fair value hierarchy established for disclosure of how a company values its financial instruments.
+In general, quoted market prices from active markets for the identical financial instrument (Level 1 inputs), if available, should be used to value a financial instrument.
 If quoted prices are not available for the identical financial instrument, then a determination should be made if Level 2 inputs are available.
 Level 2 inputs include quoted prices for similar financial instruments in active markets for identical or similar financial instruments in markets that are not active (i.e., markets in which there are few transactions for the financial instruments, the prices are not current, price quotations vary substantially, or in which little information is released publicly).
 There is limited reliable market information for our financial instruments other than our interest rate swaps and we utilize other methodologies based on unobservable inputs for valuation purposes since there are no Level 1 or Level 2 inputs available.
 Accordingly, Level 3 inputs are used to measure fair value.